csound-flossmanual/csound-floss/book/06-b-record-and-play-buffers.md

      xout ift
     endop

-Step **2** is the only one which is a normal Csound code line, consisting of the [sensekey](https://csound.com/docs/manual/sensekey.html) opcode.
+Step **2** is the only one which is a normal Csound code line, consisting of the&nbsp;
+[sensekey](https://csound.com/docs/manual/sensekey.html) opcode.
 Due to the implementation of _sensekey_, there should only be one _sensekey_ in a Csound orchestra.